 In the past, it was possible to take awe-inspiring pictures from the top of the Acropolis – the main square of Tikal.
 Nowadays, you still can!

 You just can’t climb the actual temple.
 There are stairs and a viewing deck on the northern Temple of the Acropolis – which is where I took the above picture.
-So while you can’t climb the Temples in Tikal in 2021, you can still attain the same gratifying views of the amazing complex.
+So while you can’t climb the Temples in Tikal anymore, you can still attain the same gratifying views of the amazing complex.

-9) It is possible to enter Guatemala without a Covid test in 2021
+9) It is possible to enter Guatemala without a Covid test